Inflectra/spira-documentation/docs/Spira-User-Manual/Risks-Management.md

 ### New Risk

-Clicking on the "***New Risk***" button takes you to the new risk screen.
-This is essentially the same screen as the [risk details](#risk-details) screen except, depending on how the workflow has been configured for your product, certain fields may be disabled.
-For more details on setting and up configuring workflow for your product, please refer to the *SpiraTest Administration Guide*.
+Click on the "New Risk" button to go to the new risk screen.
+This is a special version of the [risk details](#risk-details) screen except, depending on how the workflow has been configured for your product, certain fields may be disabled.

 ### Delete